rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

 # Simple and concise syntax

 The syntax is similar to that used in scripting languages.
-You don't need to set variable types because they can be automatically inferred.
+You don't need to set variables types because they can be automatically inferred.
 Everything is written down explicitly and there is no operator overloading.
 Functions also can't be overloaded, which makes finding ones that will be suitable for given argument types set easier.